yr1404/ecosphere/README.md

 - Mobile-friendly design
 - Easily customizable and extensible
-- Enabled secure collection and storage of customer data in a database.
+- Integrated automated WhatsApp messaging and email functionality for efficient customer communication.

 ### Website Link&nbsp; [![box-arrow-up-right](https://github.com/yr1404/website_with_navbar/assets/106465753/aef5ea09-8e41-4a57-a6a2-13fd0e8ecfde)](https://yr1404.github.io/website_with_navbar/)

 ### To be added
-• Integrated WhatsApp messaging for efficient customer communication.
+- Enable storage of customer data in a database.